Expansion plans for Milton Keynes

-In January 2004, Deputy Prime Minister John Prescott announced the United Kingdom government's Expansion plans for Milton Keynes However, the change of government in 2010 and the abolition of the Regional Spatial Strategy (SE Plan) in 2012/13 saw these plans revoked and a planned expansion of up to 44,000 dwellings reduced to 28,000.
+In January 2004, Deputy Prime Minister John Prescott announced the United Kingdom government's Expansion plans for Milton Keynes.
+However, the change of government in 2010 and the abolition of the Regional Spatial Strategy (SE Plan) in 2012/13 saw these plans revoked and a planned expansion of up to 44,000 dwellings reduced to 28,000.
 The Milton Keynes Core Strategy was published in July 2013 and regards the figure of 28,000 new homes to be the minimum figure.

 He proposed that the population of Milton Keynes (ceremonially Buckinghamshire) should double in the subsequent 20 years.
 He appointed English Partnerships to do so, taking planning controls away from Milton Keynes Council and making EP the statutory planning authority.
 In turn, EP established a subsidiary Milton Keynes Partnership to manage the programme locally.
 Their proposal for the next phase of expansion moves away from grid squares to large scale, mixed use, higher density developments which are more based on public transport than private car usage.

 Milton Keynes

 Milton Keynes is a purpose-built, 'new city' in South East England.
 It is located about 45 miles (75 km) north-west of London, 60 mi south-east of Birmingham, and approximately midway between Oxford and Cambridge.
 The "designated area", alongside some of the surrounding towns and villages, forms the unitary authority of the Borough of Milton Keynes.

-Although legally Milton Keynes is not a city, the term "city" is widely used locally to describe the larger urban area and "town" is used for the pre-existing towns, such as Bletchley, Fenny Stratford, Stony Stratford, Wolverton, Newport Pagnell and Woburn Sands.
-This avoids a great deal of ambiguity and confusion, and is the convention used in this article.